neamielualarau/StudyLib-Downloader-Script/README.md

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC-SA 4.0) - see the [LICENSE.md](LICENSE.md) file for details.

 ![CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png)

-Thanks to rh45-one and his original good work which saved me a lot of time, time to give back what I took ;)